Kimber Custom: Overview

 The Custom is made in a variety of styles with different features and finishes.
 As an M1911 style pistol, it is usually chambered in .45 ACP.

 It also has been produced in other calibers, including .40 S&W, 10mm Auto, 9mm Luger, and .38 Super.

 The individual gun's caliber is stamped on top of the barrel and is visible with the slide in battery (fully forward).

+Features

 The Custom is a full-sized model 1911, with a five-inch barrel.

 The frame and slide are made of steel.
 The Custom utilizes a single full-length guide rod, necessitating the serrations on the front of the slide for press checks.

 Although the Custom is considered Kimber's base model, it has a number of features that were formerly found only on customized model 1911s, such as a lowered ejection port, custom trigger, beveled magazine well, extended thumb safety, and beavertail grip safety.

 The original Custom model has been superseded by the Custom II.
 The Custom II has an internal firing pin safety.

 This feature is designed to provide additional assurance that the gun will not fire if dropped, as the firing pin is blocked from striking the chambered cartridge unless the grip safety is depressed.

+Variants

 Custom TLE II

-The Kimber Custom TLE II is a model of Kimber Custom.
-The designation "TLE" stands for "Tactical Law Enforcement".
+The Kimber Custom TLE II is a model of Kimber Custom; the designation "TLE" stands for "Tactical Law Enforcement".

 The TLE is identical, except for the markings, to a special model that was designed for use by the LAPD SWAT team.

 Unlike the standard Custom, it comes with tritium bar-dot night sights and 30 lines per inch frontstrap checkering.

 The TLE has been manufactured in the following variations: